1 888 370 6765

 3. Hold your phone horizontally.
 For traditional landscape shots, hold your phone horizontally while photographing.
 Reserve vertical shots for tall subjects, such as close-up photos of buildings, or for sharing on your Instagram or Facebook stories.

 4. Try zooming out.
 Many phone cameras have the ability to zoom out to 0.5x or more, which is especially useful if you want to fit more in the frame.
-Typically, this option works best for faraway landscape shots; it can create an unsightly “fisheye” effect on close-up subjects.
+Typically, this option works best for faraway landscape shots; it can create an undesirable “fisheye” effect on close-up subjects.

 5. Avoid zooming in too close.
 Zooming in too much compromises the quality of your photo, resulting in a blurry final product.
 Use it sparingly and only when necessary.